jaythad13/Mathematikezettelkasten/UChicago --- uc-2026/notes/Alexandroff spaces and posets.md

 - peter-may
 ---

-We consider some simple combinatorial categories and the maps between them.

-### Ordered simplicial complexes

-Ordinary simplicial complexes are good enough for [[Simplicial homology and random walks --- math-145/notes/Simplicial homology#_definition _ simplicial homology, Betti number|simplicial homology]] but not much more.
-We make an improvement that we will later see is not good enough either.

-##### _definition:_ ordered simplicial complexes, morphism of ordered simplicial complexes

-An **ordered simplicial complex** is a [[Simplicial homology and random walks --- math-145/notes/Simplicial complexes#_definition _ simplicial complex, simplex|simplicial complexes]] with a partial order on the set of vertices that restricts to a total order on each simplex.

-A **morphism of ordered simplicial complexes** is then a morphism of simplicial complexes such that function on vertex sets is a morphism of posets.

----

-### Alexandroff spaces

 Alexandroff spaces are a small generalisation of finite topological spaces.
 Often, we are interested in Alexandroff spaces satisfying the mildest possible separation property.

 ##### _definition:_ Alexandroff spaces, A-spaces